 It is written for computing leads, STEM coordinators, deputy heads, and headteachers in primary and secondary schools across England, Wales, Scotland, and Northern Ireland.
 Whether you are booking your first workshop or reviewing your existing enrichment programme, this guide will help you make an informed decision.

-This guide includes specific pricing information, funding routes, curriculum mapping, and a fair comparison of providers.
+This guide includes specific pricing information, funding routes, curriculum mapping, and guidance on choosing the right provider.
 Every section is structured to answer the questions that teachers and school leaders actually ask.

 What Are STEM Workshops for Schools?